Work Based Learning for Placement Providers

 What is Work Based Learning, how can it benefit placement providers, and how can my organisation get involved?

-Students are encouraged to work with their placement organisations to outline the structure and objectives for the placement.
-This in turn will lay the foundations for their reflections on achievements and skills development required for the assessment.
+Students are encouraged to work in conjunction with their Work Placement provider, in advance of their placement, to outline the structure and objectives for their placement, ensuring that it’s mutually beneficial to both parties.
+Students should be able to develop their knowledge, skills and professional behaviours, while also meeting the workforce development needs of the employer.
+This in turn will help to lay the foundations for any reflections on their achievements and skills development, during their placement, required for their assessments/assignments.

 "Extremely valuable additional help during our busiest time of year.
 Please can we keep them?"